 Magento Open Source allows store owners to assign companies in two ways:

 - Choose the shared catalog in the grid.
 In Action, choose Assign Companies.
 The list does not include companies that are already assigned to the catalog.

 - Select the company that you want to assign to the shared catalog.
 Then, click Assign in the Action column

 - Click Save

 - Go to Customers => Companies

 - Choose the company on the grid.
-Then, tap Edit in Action column
+Then, tap Edit in the Action column

 - Expand Advanced Settings, choose Customer Group